 OCR GCSE Chemistry Notes | C1

-• Solids: paticles are close together and vibrate in neat rows and columns
+• Solids: particles are close together and vibrate in neat rows and columns.

 • Liquids: particles are close together and they move slowly.